Scuderia Cameron Glickenhaus SCG 003: Motorsport

 Since the introduction of SCG 003C in 2015, Scuderia Cameron Glickenhaus competed in the 24 Hours of Nürburgring and various VLN Nürburgring races in the seasons 2015–2017.

-SCG competed with two cars in the 24H Series 12h Italy-Mugello 2016.
+SCG competed with two cars in the 2016 24H Series 12h Mugello 2016.

 In September 2016 SCG and Traum Motorsport launched a SCG 003C customer program and competed with one car in the 2016 DMV GT and Touring Car Cup (DMV-GTC) and Dunlop 60 races at Zolder.

 A single SCG 003C competed with drivers Lorenzo Bontempelli and Beniamino Caccia at the 2016 International GT Open at Monza.

 On May 27, 2017 during qualifying for the 24 hours endurance race on Germany's Nurburgring, Scuderia Cameron Glickenhaus competed with the Scuderia Cameron Glickenhaus SCG 003C GT3 tuned by Traum Motorsport, which was piloted by American driver Jeff Westphal covering the 12.9-mile stretch of the Nordschleife course in 6:33.20.